-The library is a comprehensive, learning resource center that is an integral part of the college's instructional program.
+The Library is a comprehensive, learning resource center that is an integral part of the college's instructional program.
 The print, electronic, and multimedia materials support the course offerings of the college and the professional and personal growth of the students, faculty, administration, and staff.
 The collection includes approximately 30,000 books, 55,000 electronic books, 16,000 audiovisuals and 150 periodical subscriptions.
 The Library is open 61 hours a week.
 The Library staff provides services that include class and individual library literacy instruction with orientations, reference and research support, plus course reserve materials.
 The Library has an audiovisual viewing area, photocopy machine, study rooms, and carrels.
 There are 14 computer stations for reference work.
 Current Chipola students can access the online catalog, databases, and electronic books 24 hours a day from LINCCWeb.

-The Library website (www.chipola. edu/library) has information about LINCCWeb and other library services.
+The Library website (www.chipola.edu/library) has information about LINCCWeb and other library services.
 LINCCWeb provides access to over 100 databases with over 75 million pieces of information.
 Students must present a current Chipola Student Photo ID to check out materials.
 Interlibrary loan services are available to students, faculty, and staff.
+The Information

-Local community members may purchase lifetime membership cards to borrow items.
-Designated computers are available at specific times to community users who have the required identification and follow college guidelines.
-The Information Technology Center (Tech Lab) on the second level of the Library has 26 computer workstations with word processing and software for specific courses.
+Technology Center (Tech Lab) on the second level of the Library has 26 computer workstations with word processing and software for specific courses.